yashrsharma44/CricketScraper/README.md

 * cd into the directory, containing the setup.py file
 * Type `pip install editable .`
 * Voila, your CLI will be installed.
+* After that, cd into src, and run `python scraper.py`

 ## Features
 * It contains a main menu, to choose the following options -